Tuesday Sept. 28, 2021 public séance

 During these uncertain times due to Covid-19, Please continue to support your church by using the button below.
 You may also send a check to the following mailing address: 1285 N 162nd Ave., Goodyear, AZ.
 85338-4060.
 We greatly appreciate your help.

-Séances—We plan to have séances at different times during the year.
+Séances—In the future, we plan to have séances at different times during the year.
 A séance as we will hold them will not be like those you see on TV with candles and handholding and shaking tables and physical phenomena.
 No, we will be focusing on communication with those who have transitioned and perhaps trancing that may occur.
 There is no guarantee that everyone present will receive a greeting or message from Spirit, but the group is smaller than is usual with an all-message service and more personal.
 We ask that if you come to a séance, you prepare by inviting someone you wish to speak with to come.
 That doesn’t mean that Spirit will come, but it might help.
 All seances begin at 5:00 on Saturday and usually last an hour or an hour and a half.

-[If there is interest, we will plan a séance in Goodyear area after the first of the year.]
+[After Covid-If there is interest, we will plan a séance in Goodyear area after the first of the year.]

 Pastor : Rev. Dr. Norma J. Turner NST